linuxmint/mintdrivers/SECURITY.md

 for Unreal Gaming and download and install all the free software extensions they had available into my project.
 Took over like a day and a half to finish downloading.
 I also was looking into html coding on the website https://w3schools.com.
 Again, very convoluted in learning all of these lines of code.
 Also I tried hacking into cell phones with ADB and Android studios with SDK install.

+## VERY IMPORTANT!
+Make sure all certs are up to date on their encryption methods.
+Have to look at the expiration dates, the algorithm they're using, not RSA SHA-1 or below.
+Also the names of these certs are sometimes very confusing and hard to judge if they're valid or not.
+And how is anyone to know exactly what certs are needed or not needed for their device.
+I tried researching certificates needed/verification online, so convoluted.
+It's time to change to standards that are easy to understand.

 Also per Google's contest to dare the world to hack into their system.
 I used an Alexa Echo Dot 3 and connected that to my computer using Linux, and connected my computer to my original Xbox with a data cable and I believe I connected alexa to my computer with an auxilary cable.
 I then told alexa to enable some skills like twerminal or powershell or something to that effect and advised her as herself to access Google Chrome.
 I then informed her to access Amazon.com and tap